chainguard-dev/edu/content/chainguard/chainguard-images/working-with-images/security-advisories/managing-advisories/index.md

 ~ document "glibc"
   + advisory "CGA-pwm8-5rj4-phww"
 ```

-From this command, you can see the local additon of your new advisory for the `glibc` package.

 Let’s say that you upgrade a vulnerable package to a newer, patched version.
 You are now ready to update the security advisory so its status is now “Fixed”.
 You can do so using the `wolfictl advisory update` command.
 Again, this command will walk you through the steps of updating an advisory by requesting information about the advisory you wish to modify.
 The following shows an example of this workflow in action.